milesbb/playlist-transfer-backend/README.md

 ## Features

 - Infrastructure-as-Code - No need to manually changeset/deploy `.yml` changes, they're picked up and automatically applied via pipeline on push
-- All database migrations automatically update in pipeline
+- All database migrations automatically update in pipeline (also plug-and-play database support via SSM)
 - Node.js + Express API hosted on AWS Lambda
 - Serverless API via API Gateway
 - Automatic CI/CD with CodePipeline and CodeBuild
 - Packaging with webpack both locally and in the cloud
+- Full auth flow with JWT

 **CI/CD Flow:**